Lon Pishny: State representative

-In 2024 Pishny ran for state house, touting himself as "committed to Biblical principles" and that government "decisions must be made in accordance with Biblical principles."
+Pishny describes himself as "committed to Biblical principles."
 Pishny stated that life begins at conception, but also called for an increased welfare system to support the disabled and elderly.

 Pishny was unopposed in both the primaries and the general election.

 Personal life

 Lon is married to Janyth Pishny, the couple have two children.
 Lon is a grandfather with five granddaughters, and a grandson.